 From sharpening our focus, boosting our beauty routines, and complementing our spiritual practices, is there anything essential oils can’t do?

-Before you decide to use essential oils for air purification, I would strongly advise you to consult your healthcare professional.
+Before you use essential oils for air purification, I would strongly advise you to consult your healthcare professional.

 6. Probiotics for Air Purification

-Probiotics are live bacteria and yeasts that are good for human health.
-Probiotics are the good bacteria, and just like they help maintain a good balance of bacteria in the human body, they can also purify the air.
+These are live bacteria and yeasts that are good for human health.
+They are good bacteria; just like they help maintain a good balance of bacteria in the human body, they can also purify the air.